Pixel Tablet: Design

 Google shared a very brief look at the Pixel Tablet at the Google I/O 2022 event.
 The video presents the device's soft, rounded design, including what appears to be a backing made of a matte, soft touch material.
 In addition, the Pixel Tablet has two cameras – one at the front, and one at the back of the device.
 It also features two speakers on its right edge and a power button just above the back camera, in the top right corner of the body.
 Google also mentioned that the Pixel Tablet has a body made out of 100 % recycled aluminum and features a nano-ceramic coating.

 Hardware

-The Pixel Tablet ships with a 10.95 in (278 mm) WQXGA LCD display at 276 ppi with a pixel resolution and a 16:10 aspect ratio.
+The Pixel Tablet ships with a 10.95 in (278 mm) WQXGA LCD at 276 ppi with a pixel resolution and a 16:10 aspect ratio.
 It contains an 8 megapixel rear camera, and an 8 megapixel front camera.
 Both cameras can film 1080p video at 30 frames per second.

 The Pixel Tablet contains a 27 Wh battery, and can charge at 15 watts using its optional charging dock.
 It is available with either 128 or 256 GB of storage, and 8 GB of LPDDR5 RAM.
 The Pixel Tablet contains a Google Tensor G2 processor, and a Titan M2 security module.
 The Pixel Tablet is also notable for being the first consumer tablet to feature UWB functionality.

 Software

-The Pixel Tablet was shipped with Android 13 at launch, and supports 3 years of Android updates and 5 years of security updates.
+The Pixel Tablet was shipped with Android 13 at launch, and previously supported 3 years of Android version updates and 5 years of security updates.
+In January 2026, Google changed the update policy to provide 5 years of Android version updates along with security updates for the Pixel Tablet, till June 2028.